Easy Homemade Ketchup - no sugar added, low-carb, keto

 Why Make Homemade Ketchup

 The main reason to make your own Homemade Ketchup is to have control over the ingredients.
-And the cost of the organic, healthier, or low-carb varieties can be pretty astronomical.
+And you’ll save money too since organic, healthier, or low-carb varieties can super pricey.

-I am not thrilled with the ingredients in store-bought ketchup.
-Even the organic varieties like this one, have loads of sugar in them and since we are all on a low-to-no-sugar diet, that doesn't work for us.
+Even organic varieties of store bought ketchup have loads of sugar in them.
+Since we’re all on a low-to-no-sugar diet, that doesn’t work for us.

-With this super simple ketchup recipe, you can literally toss all the ingredients together within a minute or two and have homemade sugar-free ketchup ready--almost as quick as you can say "ketchup" or "catsup" or--whatever.
+With this super simple ketchup recipe, you literally toss all the ingredients together and a minute or two you have homemade sugar-free ketchup ready, almost as quick as you can say either “ketchup” or “catsup”.

 homemade ketchup in glass bottle

-Did you know that both words are derived from the Chinese word "ke-tsiap" which is a "fish sauce?
-Look at that--a recipe and a linguistic lesson in one post :).
+By the way, did you know that both words are derived from the Chinese word “ke-tsiap” which is a “fish sauce?
+Look at that–a recipe and a linguistic lesson in one post :).

 On with the easy homemade ketchup recipe...

-I was on my perpetual hunt for a good easy homemade ketchup recipe when I finally found one that worked pretty well.
+I was on my perpetual hunt for a good easy homemade ketchup recipe when I finally found one that worked pretty well, but it needed a few changes.
+Now, it’s perfect.

 french fries on baking pan with one dipped in homemade ketchup

-My kids are sooo happy that we have ketchup around much more frequently now, and my youngest seriously dips EVERYTHING in it.
+However, my kids are so happy that we have ketchup around much more frequently now, and my youngest seriously dips EVERYTHING in it.
+And you can too.
 For awhile he was taking to dipping his carrot sticks in it and today he was dipping crackers in it too!

 Other Processed Food Alternatives: